Nikon D1H vs D90

 Studio photographers will appreciate that the Nikon D1H (unlike the D90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1H and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the D1H and the D90 have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the D90 was followed by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1H and D90 can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Nikon D90 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D1H or the Nikon D90 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.